MichaelRafferty/ConTroll/README.md

 To install controll on your server, see the install directory for System Requirements and the Setup Sequence.
 The Setup_Sequence.md file gives you a step by step guide to installing ConTroll on your server.

 ConTroll is a combination of PHP, Javascript, and custom templates.
-It currently requires at least PHP 8.2 and uses add-ons using Composer, as well as CDNs for tabulator and bootstrap.
+It currently requires PHP 8.3 and uses add-ons using Composer, as well as CDNs for tabulator and bootstrap.
 Relevant versions are found in lib/jsVersions.php.

 ## Release Notes